McJackTang/FusionVitals/README.md

 * #### METRICS: Set used metrics.
 Example: ['MAE','RMSE','MAPE','Pearson']

 ## :open_file_folder: Dataset
-The toolbox supports SUMS dataset, Cite corresponding papers when using.
+The toolbox supports the LADH dataset.
+Cite corresponding papers when using.

 * [LADH](https://github.com/McJackTang/FusionVitals)
     * In order to use this dataset in a deep model, you should organize the files as follows: